Ranjithkumar1510/MyCodes/README.md

 # MyCodes
-This repository contains Aerodynamic-related Python and Fortran Codes
+This repository contains computational related Python and Fortran Codes